Updated May 12, 2026

 Some of us worry about the typesetter missing a change if it’s not sufficiently visible on the screen.
 We’re used to working on paper, where everything depends on the typesetter seeing our marks.

 But that’s what the right-hand pane is for.
 Whenever you insert a mark or comment of any kind, it gets added to the list automatically.
-The typesetter can click through the list, comment by comment, and make each change as it comes up.
+The typesetter can then click through the list, comment by comment, and make each change as it comes up.
 Plus, as each item in the list is selected, Acrobat outlines the visible annotation in the document to make it stand out on the page.

 ✏️ ✏️ ✏️